 Anyone can develop renal disease.
 However, there are a few characteristics that can put you at increased risk for developing renal disease.
 Being aware of these factors can help to keep you proactive about renal disease prevention.

-is the most cause of renal disease.
-When your blood sugar is high consistently, glucose remains in the bloodstream instead of being processed into energy.
+Is the most common cause of renal disease.
+When your blood sugar is consistently high, glucose remains in the bloodstream instead of being processed into energy.
 Overtime, this can damage the kidneys and destroy their ability to filter waste in your body.

 Another leading risk factor for renal disease, occurs when your blood pressure is consistently high.
 Similar to consistently high blood sugar levels, this causes severe damage to the kidney’s overtime.
 Additionally, hypertension can also be a symptom of renal disease, making blood pressure maintenance crucial in preventing kidney failure.

 Race & Ethnicity also play a role in kidney failure.
 Although the reasoning is unclear, research shows that Black, Hispanic, and Native American people are at higher risk for renal disease.